How to Record a Live Stream – Everything You Need to Know in 2025

 How to Record Live Streams via Dacast

-Now, let’s take a look at how to record a stream on, Dacast, a professional online video platform.
+Now, let’s look at how to record a stream on Dacast, a professional online video platform.

-With our live stream recording tool, you can easily record live streams and have them automatically uploaded to your on-demand video library.
+Our live stream recording tool lets you easily record live streams and automatically upload them to your on-demand video library.

 To use this feature, you’ll need a Dacast account.
-Once you have your Dacast account set up, turning on the live stream recording feature is easy.
+Once you set that up, turning on the live stream recording feature is easy.

-- Create a new live-streaming channel or edit an existing channel over which you’d like to enable live stream recording
+2. Create a new live-streaming channel or edit an existing channel over which you’d like to enable live stream recording.

-- Configure your stream settings so that they are compatible with the stream recording feature (HTML5 channel, H.264 video codec, AAC audio codec, maximum bitrate 3.5 Mbps, and channel status set to “on.”)
+3. Configure your stream settings so that they are compatible with the stream recording feature (HTML5 channel, H.264 video codec, AAC audio codec, maximum bitrate 3.5 Mbps.)

-When you configure your settings as such, Dacast will automatically record all of the live streams on the channel that you’ve configured the settings.
+When you configure your settings as such, Dacast will automatically record all of the live streams on the channel you’ve configured the settings for.
 You can always disable the live-stream recording option if you wish.

-Please note that when you record streaming video events, it does count toward your bandwidth usage.
-Specifically, each recording is equal to one user at your maximum bit rate.
-Also, individual files must be a maximum of two hours in length.
-If your stream runs over two hours, our system will divide your stream into multiple parts.
+Please note that recorded files consume storage space based on their size and length.
+So, when you record streaming video events, it does count toward your bandwidth usage.
+Specifically, recording impacts your data usage and transcoding credits.
+Each recording uses bandwidth equivalent to a viewer watching the stream.
+Also, individual files must be a maximum of six continuous hours in length.
+If your stream runs over six hours, our system will divide your stream into multiple parts.

-When live stream recording is enabled, your video will be automatically saved in the MP4 format to the “Video On Demand” library on your account.
+When you enable live stream recording, your video will automatically be saved in MP4 format to the “Video On Demand” library on your account.
 Once recorded, you can share, embed, monetize, and download the content.

 To learn more about how to record live-stream broadcasts with Dacast, check out this live-stream recording tutorial.